“Let food be thy medicine and medicine be thy food” ~Hippocrates

 Stinging Nettles has anti-inflammatory properties and treats illness of the urinary track.
 The best way to take nettles is early in the morning before breakfast.
 Make a habit of purifying your blood at lease twice a year by drinking this tea every day for one month.
 You will feel revived with tons of energy and able to work like never before.

-Stinging nettles protect against hair loss, kidney stones, allergies, hay fever, osteoarthritis, internal bleeding, uterine bleeding, nosebleeds and bowel bleeding.
-Stinging nettles protect against enlarged spleen, diabetes, endocrine disorders, stomach acid, diarrhea, dysentery, lung congestion, cancer and anti-aging, and it is used as a general tonic.
-A blood purifier and are useful with healing wounds.
-Stinging nettles are used topically for relieving muscle aches and pains.
+Did you know that stinging nettles possess numerous health benefits?
+They have the capacity to safeguard against various conditions, including hair loss, kidney stones, allergies, hay fever, osteoarthritis, internal bleeding, uterine bleeding, nosebleeds, and bowel bleeding.
+Stinging nettles also provide a shield against ailments such as an enlarged spleen, diabetes, endocrine disorders, stomach acid issues, diarrhea, dysentery, lung congestion, cancer, and the effects of aging.
+They frequently serve as a general tonic and blood purifier and can even contribute to the healing of wounds.
+Furthermore, stinging nettles can be employed topically to alleviate muscle aches and pains.

 1. Stinging Nettle root can help with urinary problems related to the prostate problems, including frequent night urination, going to the bathroom too often, pain when urinating, not being able to urinate and bladder infections.